 This competency-based course is one in a sequence of courses designed to meet the Automotive Service Excellence (ASE) Program Certification Standards set by the National Automotive Technicians Education Foundation (NATEF).
 It provides students with technical instruction and practical experience in an automobile area incorporating sustainable and green vehicle technologies.
-Instruction includes classroom and workplace policies and procedures in accordance with federal, state, and local safety and environmental regulations.
-It covers the proper use, maintenance, and storage of auto repair tools and equipment as well as the effective use of service manuals and computer-based information systems.
-Emphasis is placed on the techniques in the following areas of automatic transmission and transaxle diagnosis and repair: general, in-vehicle, and offvehicle.
-It also teaches trade mathematics, resource management, employability skills, and entrepreneurial skills.
+Instruction includes a review of classroom and workplace policies and procedures in accordance with federal, state, and local safety and environmental regulations.
+Emphasis is placed on the techniques in the following areas of electrical and electronic diagnosis and repair: lighting systems, gauges, warning devices, driver information systems, horn and wiper/washer, and accessories.
+It also offers entrepreneurial skills and reviews of the proper use, maintenance, and storage of auto repair tools and equipment, the effective use of service manuals and computer-based information systems, trade mathematics, resource management, and employability skills.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.